Internet-Draft OAuth Mission Expansion August 2026

 An expansion-capable Mission Issuer is also a conforming issuance-profile Mission Issuer ([I-D.draft-mcguinness-oauth-mission]); this document adds the expansion surface to that role.
 A Resource Server requires no new behavior: it enforces a successor's tokens exactly as it enforces any Mission-bound token, and treats the predecessor member, if it reads it at all, as audit context it MUST NOT use to grant authority (Section 6).

-Under this document, every expansion is adjudicated by a fresh human approval.
+Every expansion this document defines is adjudicated as a fresh approval event (Section 5).
 The experimental progressive authorization companion defines a further OPTIONAL capability, Expansion with Progressive Authorization, with its own conformance requirements ([I-D.draft-mcguinness-oauth-mission-progressive]).

 Expansion's central guarantee is the issuance profile's, applied to the successor: a user's fresh approval bounds every token derived for the broadened task.
 The risks specific to expansion are in the predecessor binding, the predecessor-to-successor handoff, and the lineage link.